Monday to Friday 9am - 12.30pm - 2pm - 7pm

 - the reduction in the price of electric cars over time, thanks to the development of more efficient and cheaper technologies, the expansion of the supply chain and the phenomenon of economies of scale.

-- a ban on the sale of new internal combustion engines in the very near future (2035 for the EU as a wholebut even earlier for some member states).
+- a ban on the sale of new internal combustion engines in the very near future (2035 for the EU as a wholebut even earlier for some Member States).

-Impact on consumers
+The impact on consumers

 For companies